The Boards are now fit & working again.

 It looks like I’m going to doing a reading at a sex shop called Sugar, in Baltimore – lesbian owned, run by women & trans.
 How cool is that?
 7Pm, June 13th.

-Since the British military began allowing homosexuals to serve in the armed forces in 2000, none of its fears â€” about harassment, discord, blackmail, bullying or an erosion of unit cohesion or military effectiveness… Continue Reading
+Hey, it works in the UK: Since the British military began allowing homosexuals to serve in the armed forces in 2000, none of its fears â€” about harassment, discord, blackmail, bullying or an erosion of unit cohesion or military effectiveness… Continue Reading

 Some disturbing news about the currently pending hate crimes bill, which passed the House and is waiting to pass the Senate (& then, likely as not, will face veto from the president), is now possibly being stripped of it its… Continue Reading